Shaaali/identity-apps/docs/guides/branding/README.md

 ## Disable your branding

-You can temporarily disable your branding preferences by switching off the **Publish Changes** toggle.
+You can temporarily disable your branding preferences by switching off the **Go Live** toggle.
 Your branding updates will still be saved and you can choose to publish them again later.

-When disabled, Asgardeo’s default branding will apply to the interfaces in your application login, user registration, and account recovery flows.
+When disabled, Asgardeo’s default branding will apply to the interfaces in your application's login, user registration, and account recovery flows.

 ## Revert your branding